microsoft/fast-creator/CONTRIBUTING.md

 Specific *collaborators* or *code owners*  can be added to a pull request by including their user alias.

 All work that is done should correspond to a milestone, for more information on process and planning check out the [process document](./PROCESS.md).

-## Stability policy

-An essential consideration in every pull request is its impact on the system.
-To manage impacts, we work collectively to ensure that we do not introduce unnecessary breaking changes, performance or functional regressions, or negative impacts on usability for users or supported partners.